Efficient Optimization-based Cable Force Allocation for Geometric Control of a Multirotor Team Transporting a Payload: Background

-Consider a single quadrotor control problem: the goal is to compute propeller speeds such that a given a tuple reference trajectory $\langle \mathbf{p}_{r}, \Dot{\mathbf{p}}_{r}, \Ddot{\mathbf{p}}_{r}, \boldsymbol{\psi}_{r} \rangle$ for the quadrotor CoM is tracked.
-Here, $\mathbf{p}_r$ and $\boldsymbol{\psi}_r$ are the position and the heading of the quadrotor, respectively.
-The controller in~\cite{lee2010geometric} is developed for the single quadrotor case and consists of 2-\emph{loop} cascaded design, where the outer loop computes the desired force control vector, which then computes $\emph{f}$ and the desired third body \emph{z}-axis $z_d$.
-Thus, using differential flatness along with the the reference heading $\boldsymbol{\psi}_{r}$, the desired rotational states are computed and $\boldsymbol{\tau}_{u}$ is used to track those desired states~\cite{mellinger2011minimum, lee2010geometric}.
+The goal for a single multirotor controller is to compute propeller speeds such that a given a tuple reference trajectory $\langle \mathbf{p}_{r}, \Dot{\mathbf{p}}_{r}, \Ddot{\mathbf{p}}_{r}, \boldsymbol{\psi}_{r} \rangle$ for the multirotor CoM is tracked.
+Here, $\mathbf{p}_r$ and $\boldsymbol{\psi}_r$ are the position and the heading of the multirotor, respectively.
+The controller in~\cite{lee2010geometric} consists of a 2-\emph{loop} cascaded design, where the outer loop computes the desired force control vector, which then computes $\emph{f}$ and the desired third body \emph{z}-axis $z_d$.
+Thus, using differential flatness along with the reference heading $\boldsymbol{\psi}_{r}$, the desired rotational states are computed and $\boldsymbol{\tau}_{u}$ is used to track those desired states~\cite{mellinger2011minimum, lee2010geometric}.